Check the Zabbix Home Page at http://www.zabbix.com for information about the current version and for downloading instructions.

 Run zabbix_agentd where necessary.

-shell> cd bin shell> ./zabbix_agentd
+shell> cd sbin shell> ./zabbix_agentd

 Create the Zabbix superuser account

 This is the user the Proxy will run as.
 For production use you should create a dedicated unprivileged account ('zabbix' is commonly used).
-Running Zabbix Proxy as 'root','bin', or any other account with special rights is a security risk.
+Running Zabbix Proxy as 'root', 'bin', or any other account with special rights is a security risk.
 Do not do it!

-Untar Zabbix sources
+Extract Zabbix sources

 Create the Zabbix database.
 Optional.